A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Numerical Experiments

 We compare: The original formulation of QPNNLS presented in \cite{bemporad2015quadratic} (QPNNLS), the extended version of QPNNLS presented in \cite{bemporad2017numerically} in which numerical stability is improved by scaling and by performing outer proximal-point iterations (QPNNLS PROX), the proposed method given by Algorithm \ref{alg:dual-as} (DAQP), and, finally, Algorithm \ref{alg:dual-as} in conjuction with the outer proximal-point iterations given by Algorithm \ref{alg:proximal} (DAQP PROX).

-For all experiments, the primal feasibility tolerance is $\epsilon_p = 10^{-6}$ and, for the proximal-point iterations, $\epsilon=10^{-4}$ and $\eta=\sqrt{2^{-24}}$ (square root of machine epsilon for double precision).
-All of the methods are implemented in MATLAB using double precision and $x^*$ is obtained by using CPLEX with settings emphasizing numerics.
-Each QP, is solved five times and the median execution time for these five runs is used as the solution time. \pgfplotstableread{data/wc_time2.dat}{\maxtime} \pgfplotstableread{data/wc_err2.dat}{\maxerror}
+For all experiments, the primal feasibility tolerance is $\epsilon_p = 10^{-6}$ and, for the proximal-point iterations, $\epsilon=10^{-4}$ and $\eta=\sqrt{2^{-52}}\approx 1.5\cdot 10^{-8}$ (square root of machine epsilon for double precision).
+All of the methods are implemented in MATLAB using double precision and reference $x^*$ are obtained by using CPLEX with settings emphasizing numerical precision.
+Each QP is solved five times and the median execution time for these five runs is the reported solution time. \pgfplotstableread{data/wc_time2.dat}{\maxtime} \pgfplotstableread{data/wc_err2.dat}{\maxerror}

-The worst-case results are shown Figure \ref{fig:qpnnlsfig}, with DAQP showing better numerical properties and worst-case solution time compared with NNLS, as is to be expected from Section \ref{ssec:qpnnlscomp}.
-Furthermore, the numerical properties of DAQP PROX and NNLS PROX are similar, while the worst-case solution time for DAQP PROX is less than that of NNLS PROX, mainly because DAQP PROX can directly reuse the LDL$^T$ factorization between the outer proximal-point iterations, while NNLS PROX has to perform low-rank updates before reusing the factors. \begin{remark} For some of the generated QPs with $\kappa(H)>10^6$, QPNNLS reached the iteration limit (which was set to 250) and was, hence, unable to return a solution within the primal infeasibility tolerance.
+Worst-case results are shown Figure \ref{fig:qpnnlsfig}, with DAQP showing better numerical properties and worst-case solution time compared with QPNNLS, as is to be expected from the discussion in Section \ref{ssec:qpnnlscomp}.
+Furthermore, Figure \ref{fig:qpnnlsfig} also illustrates that the robust numerical properties of QPNNLS PROX reported in \cite{bemporad2017numerically} extend to when DAQP is amended with proximal-point iterations.
+The worst-case solution time for DAQP PROX is, however, less than that of QPNNLS PROX, mainly because DAQP PROX can directly reuse the LDL$^T$ factorization between the outer proximal-point iterations, while QPNNLS PROX has to perform low-rank updates before reusing the factors. \begin{remark} For some of the generated QPs with $\kappa(H)>10^6$, QPNNLS reached the iteration limit (which was set to 250) and was, hence, unable to return a solution within the primal infeasibility tolerance.
 This explains the jump in solution time for $\kappa(H)>10^6$ in Figure \ref{subfig:soltime}. \end{remark}